isprojects/mstform/README.md

 });
 ```

-Note that you have to use the second `value` argument to get the value,
+Note that you have to use the second `value` argument to get the value to use
-as `accessor.value` still has the old value.
+to validate, as `accessor.value` still has the old value.

 ## Derived values

-For some fields the value depends on another one.
-This can be
+The value of some fields depends on the value of other fields; you can express
-another field, but typically it's the result of some calculation done
+this relationship in a MST view.
+In some forms you want to automatically
-in a MST view.
-This value is maintained but can be overridden by the
+calculate such a derived value but still allow the user to override it
-user.
-But if the input to the calculation changes, the value is
+explicitly.
+Then if the input to the calculation changes, the value is updated
-updated again.
+again.

 You express such derived values with mstform: